danmar/cppcheck/man/manual.md

 **error**

-used when bugs are found
+when code is executed there is some bad behavior (undefined behavior, leak)

 **warning**

-suggestions about defensive programming to prevent bugs
+when code is executed there might be undefined behavior

 **style**

-stylistic issues related to code cleanup (unused functions, redundant code, constness, and such)
+stylistic issues (unused functions, redundant code, constness, operator precedence, possible mistakes, and such)

 **performance**